carueda/tscfg/readme.md

 using the original Typesafe Config parsed configuration object, so the rendering won't necessarily be restricted only to the elements captured in the _configuration specification_ used by tscfg for the generated wrapper.

-**Could tscfg generate `Optional<T>` for optional fields?**

-Yes but it's not implemented.
-Want to contribute?

-**Is there any sbt plugin for tscfg that I can use as part of the build for my project?**

-Not implemented yet.
-The issue is [#21](https://github.com/carueda/tscfg/issues/21) if you want to add comments or reactions.
-PRs are also welcome.

 ## tests